Hawaii: Overthrow of 1893 – Republic of Hawaiʻi (1894–1898)

 In 1993, Congress passed a joint Apology Resolution regarding the overthrow; it was signed by President Bill Clinton.
-The resolution apologized and said that the overthrow was illegal in the following phrase: "The Congress—on the occasion of the 100th anniversary of the illegal overthrow of the Kingdom of Hawaii on January 17, 1893, acknowledges the historical significance of this event which resulted in the suppression of the inherent sovereignty of the Native Hawaiian people."
-The Apology Resolution also "acknowledges that the overthrow of the Kingdom of Hawaii occurred with the active participation of agents and citizens of the United States and further acknowledges that the Native Hawaiian people never directly relinquished to the United States their claims to their inherent sovereignty as a people over their national lands, either through the Kingdom of Hawaii or through a plebiscite or referendum".
+The resolution apologized and said that the overthrow was illegal in the following phrase: "The Congress—on the occasion of the 100th anniversary of the illegal overthrow of the Kingdom of Hawaiʻi on January 17, 1893, acknowledges the historical significance of this event which resulted in the suppression of the inherent sovereignty of the Native Hawaiian people."
+The Apology Resolution also "acknowledges that the overthrow of the Kingdom of Hawaiʻi occurred with the active participation of agents and citizens of the United States and further acknowledges that the Native Hawaiian people never directly relinquished to the United States their claims to their inherent sovereignty as a people over their national lands, either through the Kingdom of Hawaiʻi or through a plebiscite or referendum".

-Annexation – Territory of Hawaii (1898–1959)
+Annexation – Territory of Hawaiʻi (1898–1959)

-After William McKinley won the 1896 U.S. presidential election, advocates pressed to annex the Republic of Hawaii.
-The previous president, Grover Cleveland, was a friend of Queen Liliuokalani.
-McKinley was open to persuasion by U.S. expansionists and by annexationists from Hawaii.
+After William McKinley won the 1896 U.S. presidential election, advocates pressed to annex the Republic of Hawaiʻi.
+The previous president, Grover Cleveland, was a friend of Queen Liliʻuokalani.
+McKinley was open to persuasion by U.S. expansionists and by annexationists from Hawaiʻi.
 He met with three non-native annexationists: Lorrin A. Thurston, Francis March Hatch and William Ansel Kinney.
-After negotiations in June 1897, Secretary of State John Sherman agreed to a treaty of annexation with these representatives of the Republic of Hawaii.
+After negotiations in June 1897, Secretary of State John Sherman agreed to a treaty of annexation with these representatives of the Republic of Hawaiʻi.
 The U.S. Senate never ratified the treaty.
-Despite the opposition of most native Hawaiians, the Newlands Resolution was used to annex the republic to the U.S.; it became the Territory of Hawaii.
-The Newlands Resolution was passed by the House on June 15, 1898, by 209 votes in favor to 91 against, and by the Senate on July 6, 1898, by a vote of 42 to 21.
+Despite the opposition of most native Hawaiians, the Newlands Resolution was used to annex the republic to the U.S.; it became the Territory of Hawaiʻi.
+The Newlands Resolution was passed by the House on June 15, 1898, by a vote of 209 to 91 and by the Senate on July 6, 1898, by a vote of 42 to 21.

-A majority of Native Hawaiians opposed annexation, voiced chiefly by Liliuokalani, whom Hawaiian Haunani-Kay Trask described as beloved and respected by her people.
-Liliuokalani wrote, "it had not entered into our hearts to believe that these friends and allies from the United States ... would ever go so far as to absolutely overthrow our form of government, seize our nation by the throat, and pass it over to an alien power" in her retelling of the overthrow of her government.
+A majority of Native Hawaiians opposed annexation, voiced chiefly by Liliʻuokalani, whom Hawaiian Haunani-Kay Trask described as beloved and respected by her people.
+Liliʻuokalani wrote, "it had not entered into our hearts to believe that these friends and allies from the United States ... would ever go so far as to absolutely overthrow our form of government, seize our nation by the throat, and pass it over to an alien power" in her retelling of the overthrow of her government.
 According to Trask, newspapers at the time argued Hawaiians would suffer "virtual enslavement under annexation", including further loss of lands and liberties, in particular to sugar plantation owners.
 These plantations were protected by the U.S. Navy as economic interests, justifying a continued military presence in the islands.